Configure SSO with OIDC

 <Accordion title="Public client" defaultOpen="true">

-Use this configuration if you do not need to specify a client secret.
-This configuration is suitable for deployments without advanced security requirements.
+Use this configuration if you don't need to specify a client secret.
+It's suitable for deployments without advanced security requirements.

 2. Navigate to **Microsoft Entra ID** service and select **App registrations** from the left sidebar.